Saudi Arabia faces battle to repatriate assets after corruption crackdown

 Riyadh has also set no timetable for its confiscations, although banking sources say more than 1,700 domestic bank accounts have already been frozen at the request of the central bank.

-If the committee were to try to retrieve all the revenue that has been lost to corruption, from bribes to illegal expropriation of land, the total would be $800 billion (610 billion pounds), an official at the Riyadh Chamber of Commerce and Industry has estimated.
+If the committee were to try to retrieve all the revenue that has been lost to corruption, from bribes to illegal expropriation of land, the total would be $800 billion, an official at the Riyadh Chamber of Commerce and Industry has estimated.

 A large amount of the funds are believed by financial sources to be held offshore in bank accounts, portfolio investments, corporate shareholdings and real estate.
 Many of the businessmen detained have private planes -- one has a Boeing 747 airliner.